Swathi5sg/K8-deployment-application/README.md

 kubectl create -f php_deployment.yaml
 ```

-This the service file for Php which enables the accesssability to the application
+This is the service file for Php which enables the accesssability to the application
 ```
 apiVersion: v1
 kind: Service